yeah1tnt/python-p4-scraping-code-along/README.md

 ### `#print_courses`

 The `#print_courses` method we made for you!
-It calls on `.make_courses` and then iterates over all of the courses that get created to `puts` out a list of course offerings.
-We gave you this freebie so that we can easily see how cool it is to scrape data and make real live Ruby objects with it.
+It calls on `.make_courses` and then iterates over all of the courses that get created to `print` out a list of course offerings using the `__str__` method we wrote for the Course class.
+ We gave you this freebie so that we can easily see how cool it is to scrape data and make real live Python objects with it.

 Now that we have a basic concept of the methods we're expected to build, we're going to ignore them (surprise!).
 We've already discussed how tricky it is to